-Modifications for Non-Deterministic Problems The original version of the DACE toolbox requires deterministic data, i.e., evaluating one design point generates the same response.
-Thus, DACE cannot be applied directly to non-deterministic data.
-In principle, there are two approaches to cope with non-deterministic output data often occurring in data mining, e.g., by selecting random subsets for training the model:
+The original version of the presented algorithm required deterministic data, i.e., evaluating one design point multiple time would generate the same response.
+Thus, it could not be applied directly to non-deterministic data.

+In principle, there are two approaches to cope with nondeterministic output data:

-- 1. Repeated measurements.
-This approach, also used in recent versions of SPO, estimates $E(\tilde{y}i)$ at $x_i$ by the mean of repeated measurements and this value is fed to the Kriging model. - 2.
+- Repeated measurements.
+This approach, estimates y at x by the mean of repeated measurements and this value is fed to the Kriging model.
+This was already covered in algorithm 1. - 2.
 Reinterpolation by Forrester.
-In this approach, the DACE model is able to handle the raw, noisy data.
-The noise can simply be handled in the Kriging model by fitting it with a so-called nugget effect, but the expected improvement calculation has to be modified.
-A simple solution through reinterpolation is offered by [17], and will be referred to as Forrester later on.
+In this approach, the kriging model is able to handle the raw, noisy data.
+The noise can simply be handled in the Kriging model by fitting it with a so-called nugget effect (already explained above as well), but the expected improvement calculation has to be modified.
+A simple solution through reinterpolation is offered by [18], and will be referred to as Forrester later on.
 Here the Kriging model is fitted twice.
-First with nugget-effect due to the noisy interpolations, then the response values $y_i$ of the data are substituted by the predictions of the regression model.
+First with nugget-effect due to the noisy observations, then the response values $y^{(i)}$ of the data are substituted by the predictions of the regression model.
 Now the data is interpolated in a second step by a Kriging model without nugget effect, for which the expected improvement can be calculated without modification.
 Also, it is provable that for the second model the parameters of the covariance kernel from the first model are already optimal, leading to a much faster fitting algorithm.